laravel/docs/collections.md

 <a name="method-diff"></a>
 #### `diff()` {#collection-method}

-The `diff` method compares the collection against another collection or a plain PHP `array` based on its values:
+The `diff` method compares the collection against another collection or a plain PHP `array` based on its values.
+This method will return the values in the original collection that are not present in the given collection:

     $collection = collect([1, 2, 3, 4, 5]);